NikolayRag/typeTodo/README.md

        (for win7 it's stored in *[user]\AppData\Roaming\Sublime Text 2\Packages\User\*)

 2.4.
-       Futher edition of existing TODO comment will flush it to db as well, using XXXX as id.
+       Further edition of existing TODO comment will flush it to db as well, using XXXX as id.

 2.5.
        Changing ``//todo...`` to ``//+todo...`` (adding '+' sign) changes 'done' state in db